SAWGraph/fio/sparql/CompetencyQuestions/README.md

-Example Competency Questions from the Paper
+# Competency Questions from the FIO Paper